fabianoxyz/spring-localstack/README.md

 #   This tells the application for always look for a new Docker image if available.
 ##
 spring.localstack.pull-new-image=true

 ##
+#   This tells the application to pull a particular version of Docker image only.
+Default latest.
+##
+spring.localstack.version=0.9.2

+##
 #   With this option you can specify which services you want to run with Localstack.